mroonga/mroonga/doc/source/developer.rst

 Adding and running tests
 ------------------------

-We use two kinds of regression tests to manage the quality of mroonga.
+We use two kinds of regression tests to manage the quality of Mroonga.

 SQL tests
  When you add features or fix bugs that can be confirmed by SQL queries, please always add SQL tests.
 You might think that performance improvements cannot be confirmed with SQL, but some can be still well tested by using status variables or information_schema plugin etc.